kagiko/vaultwarden-wiki/Updating-the-bitwarden-image.md

 0 3 * * * sudo /usr/bin/docker system prune -f
 ```
+Use the command

+`docker which`

-Use `docker which` if `/usr/bin/docker` is not the correct path to docker
+if `/usr/bin/docker` is not the correct path to docker